-As the nerdiest group among the resident-led initiatives our Medical Jeopardy team represents the UTSW Internal Medicine Residency at Doctor’s Dilemma competitions in annual Internal Medicine societal meetings such as ACP and SGIM.
+The nerdiest group among the resident-led programs, our Medical Jeopardy team represents the UTSW Internal Medicine Residency at Doctor’s Dilemma competitions in societal meetings such as ACP and SGIM.
 As of 2020, we are the reigning champions of Texas-ACP and Southern SGIM!
 We meet weekly and go over questions in a Jeopardy! format.
-It is a fun way of studying/hanging out with friends over pizza and putting all those Anki card knowledge from Steps back to work.
+It's a fun way to study (aka "hang out with friends over pizza") and put all that Anki-card knowledge back to work.
 Anyone interested in medical trivia is welcome!

 The Internal Medicine Resident Wellness Committee is composed of an amazing group of residents from all years who are dedicated to finding ways to show love to their fellow residents.
 It is the mission of the Wellness committee to promote the psychological, spiritual, social, and physical wellness of our fellow residents through initiatives that: